darlene-rosa/100-days-of-code/log.md

 **Progress**:
 - finished the Basic JavaScript course tutorial on freeCodeCamp.
 100%
+- spent HOURS on the tech training program application and submitted!
+(I hope my application advances!)

 **&Thoughts**:
 - The concepts I struggle most with are the 'switch statements', creating 'for' and 'while' loops (same thing I struggled with when learning Python), functions and objects, nested objects and arrays, iterations, arrays, parsing, recursions.
 Basically all of the fundamental and more complex concepts :(